Nuclear family can’t contain or constrain fatherly love

-I had a father in Mr. Gerry, who was always available when me or my mom needed a helping hand.
+I had a father in Mr. Gerry, who always available when me or my mom needed a helping hand.

 I had a father in Mr. Isaac, who helped me learn to ride a bike when I was 16.

-I even had a father in Pastor Langstaff, who, though we grew apart for important reasons, taught me to trust my own intellect and stand up for the power of my mind.
+I even had a father in Pastor Langstaff, who, though we grew apart for important reasons, taught me to trust my intellect and stand up for the power of my mind.

 I also have fathers in men I don’t know.